javi-air/javi-air.github.io/assignments/bad/baddesign.md

 The drop down menu is not even that helpful.
 Users would rather be taken to the main menu page directly.

-Students use PeopleSoft constantly, and it is as painful to use as it is ugly to look at.
+Students use PeopleSoft constantly, and it is as painful to use as it is unappealing to look at.